submitted by Wentworth Courier on 20.11.2005

 By James Wilkinson

-George Poulos and Joe Bollen* have been awarded the Gallipoli Star medal for their efforts in creating and designing the Bondi Beach flag.
+George Poulos and Joe Bollen* have been presented with the Gallipoli Star medal for their efforts in creating and designing the Bondi Beach flag.

-The first two non-war veterans to be awarded the medal, Mr Poulos and Mr Bollen have joined an elite group.
+The first two non-war veterans to be presented the medal, Mr Poulos and Mr Bollen have joined an elite group.

 Mr Poulos, a Dover Heights resident, said: